mininet-wifi/sphinx_rtd_theme/docs/options.rst

 Background Scanning
 ===================

 wpa_supplicant behavior for background scanning can be specified by configuring a bgscan module.
 These modules are responsible for requesting background scans for the purpose of roaming within an ESS (i.e., within a single network block with all the APs using the same SSID).
-You can find more information about bgscan at :ref:`wpa_supplicant.conf<https://w1.fi/cgit/hostap/plain/wpa_supplicant/wpa_supplicant.conf>`
+You can find more information about bgscan at `wpa_supplicant.conf <https://w1.fi/cgit/hostap/plain/wpa_supplicant/wpa_supplicant.conf>`_.

 Energy Consumption
 ===================
-We have started an implementation of an :ref:`Energy Consumption model<https://github.com/intrig-unicamp/mininet-wifi/blob/master/mn_wifi/energy.py>` where you can set the voltage to the node.
-In :ref:`battery.py<https://github.com/intrig-unicamp/mininet-wifi/blob/master/examples/battery.py>` you can get the total of energy consumption with `sensor1.wintfs[0].consumption`.
+We have started an implementation of an `Energy Consumption model <https://github.com/intrig-unicamp/mininet-wifi/blob/master/mn_wifi/energy.py>`_ where you can set the voltage to the node.
+In `battery.py <https://github.com/intrig-unicamp/mininet-wifi/blob/master/examples/battery.py>`_ you can get the total of energy consumption with `sensor1.wintfs[0].consumption`.
 Please note that this is only an initial implementation and contributions are most than welcome.

 Building Topologies with GUI